varvet/godmin/README.md

 ## Controllers

 We have already seen two controller methods at play: `attrs_for_index` and `attrs_for_form`.
-Now we will look at four additional controller concepts, namely:
+We will now look at some additional controller concepts.

-- Scopes
-- Filters
-- Batch actions
-- Resource fetching

 ### Scopes